pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/_index.md

 ### Winget

-Install Pulumi using [winget-cli](https://github.com/microsoft/winget-cli/) package manager.
+Install Pulumi using the [winget-cli](https://github.com/microsoft/winget-cli/) package manager.
 This is built-in on Windows 11 and later.

 ```powershell
 > winget install pulumi